top of page

 Marielle (Board Secretary)

-Ms. Battin was first inspired to work for the community when, as a teenager she witnessed many of her friends facing social injustice.
+ommunity as a teenager, when she witnessed many of her friends facing social injustice.
 She also began to learn about Leonard Peltier, the native rights activist who is one of the longest-serving political prisoners in the world.
 His unjust plight prompted her to study native history.
 In 2015 - during the Obama administration - Ms. Battin met Chauncey Peltier, Leonard's son, and volunteered to help him win a clemency she hopes one day will be forthcoming.

 bottom of page